 Separate areas have been designated for sailing and paddling at CBC.
 These activity-specific zones must be obeyed as marked on the CBC master chart.
 Members must be familiar with the local waters as there are many obstructions to contend with.
 Feel free to ask a staff member if you are not sure of open sailing or paddling areas.
 Boating time may be restricted upon demand – maximum limit upon restriction is two hours.

 Open, Recreational Sailing and Paddling Use

 Instructional programs have priority for boat use.
 Members may use boats not used in classes during open boating hours per staff approval.
 Use of a jib on any boat requires two (2) sailors for weight distribution and control.
-We encourage you to sail with other members to learn from each other and build a community of networked sailors.
+We encourage you to sail with other family members/roomates to build a community of networked sailors.
 Sailing guests (number appropriate for boat type) may join you for FREE.
-Members and (1) guest are permitted to use up to two (2) kayaks per visit.
+Members and (1) family/roomate guest are permitted to use up to two (2) kayaks per visit.

 A check-out test is required of all members to participate in recreational sailing and paddling.
 Members taking courses will learn the skills required for this evaluation.
 You will only be allowed to use the boat you have been pre-qualified in.
 Keelboats are excluded from check-out tests.
 Scheduled classes and private instruction are available to teach the proper skills required to handle each class of boat at CBC.